tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 Then move the `p` tag from `index.html` into it:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="0.6"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="0.7"}}

 Now let's include that file into our main `index.html` file:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="0.7"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="0.8"}}

 But if you load this in your browser, **you won't see anything**.
 That's because we still need to **create the actual Angular app**, which we'll do next.

-> It's very important to note - the **paths are always absolute, not relative!**  so if `main.html` was inside a folder named `client`, you would have to place the whole path from the route app, doesn't matter where you're calling the file from.
+> It's very important to note - the **paths are always absolute, not relative!**  so if `main.html` was inside a root folder of your app, you would have to place the whole path from the route app, doesn't matter where you're calling the file from.

-> E.g. if `main.html` was in a folder named `client` your include would look like:
+> E.g. if `main.html` was in a root folder your include would look like:

-    <div ng-include="'client/main.html'"></div>
+    <div ng-include="'main.html'"></div>

 # Building The Angular 1 App

 Angular 1 apps are actually individual modules.
-So let's create our app module.
+So let's create our main module.

-Create a new `app.js` file on the project's root folder.
+Create a new `main.js` file on the project's root folder.

 Here you see another example of Meteor's power and simplicity - no need to write boilerplate code to include that file anywhere.
 Meteor will take care of it by going through all the files in the `socially` folder and including them automatically.